“The rule says we should try to repay, in kind, what another person has provided us.”Robert Cialdini, “Influence: The Psychology of Persuasion”

 Think about that guy that never buys a round of drinks but accepts your round of beers without a care.
 What the hell?

-Now, we never talk about it when it plays out, but the whole barstool ensemble has the same verdict for Frank the Freeloader: If this guy doesn’t reciprocate (that is buy the next round of beers), we downgrade his social rank on the spot.
+We never talk about it when it plays out, but the whole barstool ensemble has the same verdict for Frank the Freeloader: If this guy doesn’t reciprocate (that is, buy the next round of beers), we downgrade his social rank on the spot.
 We might not even invite him the next time.

 The rose trick